 - It’s extremely flexible.
 WP might be best known for its astonishing range of plugins, most of which are either free or very cheap to buy.
 And since it’s an open-source system, if you find something you can’t achieve with an existing plugin, you can either develop it yourself or hire a WordPress developer to do it for you.

 - It has huge support.
-Due to its design and immense popularity, there’s a great number of WordPress developers worldwide (just see how many are on Fiverr alone), as well as a vast community of users ranging from hobbyist bloggers to business owners.
+Due to its design and immense popularity, there’s a great number of WordPress developers worldwide, as well as a vast community of users ranging from hobbyist bloggers to business owners.
 Quite simply, this means that there’s always a way to get assistance if you run into issues.

 - It’s fairly secure.
 It gets criticised sometimes for its security on the basis that it’s hacked more than any other CMS, but that’s hardly surprising since it’s the most widely-used CMS by a wide margin.
 In truth, a WordPress installation that’s kept updated and maintained sensibly is respectably secure (being attacked so frequently ensures that vulnerabilities get flagged up and patched just as frequently).